Tuākana Science is a multi-faceted programme for our Māori and Pacific students.

 Tuākana in Our Departments and Schools

 The School of Biological Sciences has a team of eight Tuākana tutors covering our 15 stage 1, and stage 2 courses.
 For details of supported courses, online study session times and our tutors' contact details, visit our Canvas page.
-If you do not have access to the Canvas page, please email our programme coordinators, Melanie or Sarah.
+If you do not have access to the Canvas page, please email our programme coordinators, Mena or Sarah.